Friday, August 18, 2023

 The 2007 Rebels were ranked seventh when they advanced to the sectional final, where they lost to Triton, 36-21.
 Welsh was named 2007 team MVP, Midwest Conference player of the year in both football and basketball his senior year, and enjoyed the novelty of throwing passes to his second cousin, Rebels wide receiver Tyler Welsh.
 Ben also was a member of the National Honor Society and played wide receiver in the 2008 Grange Insurance North-South All-Star game at North Central High School in Indianapolis.
 He led the losing North squad with seven pass receptions for 45 yards, most of which came on the North’s opening possession.

 After high school, Ben attended the University of Dayton, where he earned a degree in electrical engineering and played safety for the school’s football team.
 He was a member of the Pioneer Football League Academic Honor Roll.
 By the time he got to college, Ben – who as a high school freshman was slight of stature and had difficulty throwing forward passes because football shoulder pads hampered his throwing motion – stood 6-foot-1 and weighed 190 pounds.
-Today, Ben is manager of business development LTC for AmerisourceBergen Drug Corp. and works out of the corporation’s office in Austin, Texas.
+Today, Ben is business development LTC for the West Region of AmerisourceBergen Drug Corp. and works out of the corporation’s office in Austin, Texas.
 (2007 photo by Lori Murphy is used with permission.)

 JUSTIN WENTZEL –